Eppo-exp/eppo-docs/docs/data-management/properties.md

 ### Configure a Metric with a property filter

+Metric Properties can be added as filters when creating Metrics.
+This will allow you to filter down to a particular value or values when calculating that metric.
+For example, you may want to create a metric called 'Purchases (USA)' to track purchases within a single country.

 ![Create a new Metric](/img/properties/metric-property-create-metric.png)

-Any number of Metrics can be created with one or more Fact properties applied.
+Any number of Metric Properties can be created with one or more Fact properties applied.

 ![Update a new Metric](/img/properties/metric-property-update-metric.png)